rich1123/Kafka3-Data/README.md

 transaction consumer2: keep track of not only transactions in SQL, also grab and manage custids in a different customer table.

+I'll add more to phase2 in a day or so.